Primary teachers

 New Zealand initial primary teacher education now requires (at a minimum) the completion of:

-Therefore all new New Zealand primary teacher graduates will, at a minimum, start at salary Group 3.
+Therefore, all new New Zealand primary teacher graduates will, at a minimum, start at Salary Qualification Group 3.
+This is considered step one of the trained base salary scale.

 *NQF = National Qualifications Framework